cloudfoundry/bpm-release/README.md

 ### Resource Limits

-Due to the technologies chosen for the above features, Crucible is also able to offer resource limiting.
+Crucible is also able to offer resource limiting due to the technologies chosen for the above features.
 This stops any one job from starving other collocated jobs of the operating system resources they need in order to work.

 ## Usage